danio86/ProClimbersFE/README.md

     - I confirm that the website works and looks good on all standard screen sizes.
 This was tested with the devtools divice toolbar.
     - I confirm that the all forms are working.
     - I confirm that the the user can create, edit and delete products and orders.
+    - I have manually tested every link and function in the project.
     - Components are tested with `test.js` files, such as `NavBar.test.js`.
     - This test imports modules like `@testing-library/react`, `react-router-dom`, `react-redux`, and `redux` to render and test the `Header` component.
     - A mock reducer simulates a logged-in user state, used to create a mock Redux store.